kspaceKelvin/python-ismrmrd-server/readme.md

 ####  1.2.1. <a name='Addingarawk-spacefilter'></a>Adding a raw k-space filter
 In this example, a Hanning filter is applied to raw k-space data.

-1. Create a copy of [invertcontrast.py](invertcontrast.py) named ``filterkspace.py``.
-For other workflows, it may be preferable to start with another example such as [simplefft.py](simplefft.py).
+1. Create a copy of [``config/invertcontrast.py``](config/invertcontrast.py) named ``config/filterkspace.py``.
+For other workflows, it may be preferable to start with another example such as [``simplefft``](config/simplefft.py).

 1. The NumPy library contains a [Hanning filter](https://numpy.org/doc/stable/reference/generated/numpy.hanning.html) that can be applied to k-space data before the Fourier transform.

-1. In the ``process_raw()`` function the ``filterkspace.py`` file, find the [section where raw k-space data is already sorted into a Cartesian grid, just prior to Fourier transform](https://github.com/kspaceKelvin/python-ismrmrd-server/blob/27454bd9f1a2c7fd3928bfa0767840b0d015d988/invertcontrast.py#L177).
+1. In the ``process_raw()`` function of the ``config/filterkspace.py`` file, find the [section where raw k-space data is already sorted into a Cartesian grid, just prior to Fourier transform](https://github.com/kspaceKelvin/python-ismrmrd-server/blob/27454bd9f1a2c7fd3928bfa0767840b0d015d988/invertcontrast.py#L177).
 Add a Hanning filter and perform element-wise multiplication of the k-space data with the filter:

     **Old code:**
     ```